You probably stumbled here looking for a school to learn Mandarin in Singapore.

 Set aside half an hour every day to learn new words and say a few sentences.
 Whenever it gets too tough, think of water…

-Let’s start off with the SOP of language schools.
+Let’s start off with the standard operating procedure of language schools.

 Walk into any Mandarin language school and they will ask if you have learned Mandarin before.

-If you have learned some Mandarin before, some schools will ask you to go to their centre for a test, others will ask for your number for an oral assessment.
+If you have learned Mandarin before, some schools will ask you to go to their centre for a test, others will ask for your phone number for an oral assessment.

 If you are a complete beginner, you will skip all of that and join a Beginner class.